-After installing Q-Share from the motherboard driver disk, go to Start>All Programs>GIGABYTE> Q-Share.exe to launch the Q-Share tool.
-Find the Q-Share icon in your system tray and right-click on this icon to configure the data sharing settings.
+After installing Q-Share from the motherboard driver disk, go to Start>All Programs>GIGABYTE>Q-Share. exe to launch the Q-Share tool.
+Find the Q-Share icon in the notification area and right-click on this icon to configure the data sharing settings.